-New in version 1.6: This method was previously named replace ().
-That alias was removed in Passlib 1.8.
+New in version 1.6: This method was previously named replace().
+That alias has been deprecated, and will be removed in Passlib 1.8.

 update()

 3.3.1.6 Changing the Configuration

 CryptContext objects can have their configuration replaced or updated on the fly, and from a variety of sources (keywords, strings, files).
 This is done through three methods: